 City living means being creative with space.
-Europeans have mastered the combined bathroom-laundry room; the working-from-home crowd treat the kitchen table like a desk; small-space dwellers know that their couch — regardless of transformative ability — is a sofa bed for small spaces.
+Europeans have mastered the combined bathroom-laundry room; the working-from-home crowd treat the kitchen table like a desk; small-space dwellers know that their couch — regardless of transformative ability — is a modern sofa bed for small spaces.

 When hosting guests, the challenge of small living becomes exponentially more difficult.
 How do you maintain a shared living space while also creating a comfortable place for your friends to hang out, sleep, and generally function?